 She uses the transformative power of theatre to create empathy and challenge the social boundaries we place around others and ourselves.
 As an investigator of New Work and a partner to playwrights, Alexis uses her deep curiosity and process driven ethos to invite audiences into the rich complexity and diversity of our contemporary times.

-She served as the Co-Artistic Director of The Alliance Theatre’s inaugural 2020-2021 Digital Season, where she programmed Laugh Track, BackStage Atlanta, Spotlight Studio, and From the Ashes.
+As a Spelman Leadership Fellow at the Alliance Theatre, Alexis served as the Co-Artistic Director of The Alliance’s inaugural 2020–21 Digital Season, where she produced Laugh Track, BackStage Atlanta, Spotlight Studio, and From the Ashes.
+Alexis also directed From the Ashes, an original adaptation of Ray Bradbury’s Fahrenheit 451 which was created in collaboration with the Alliance’s Teen Ensemble.